Rey (Star Wars): The Rise of Skywalker

-Rey transmits her coordinates to the Resistance, allowing them to launch an offensive against the Sith Eternal forces, including the Sith fleet.
-Rey confronts Palpatine, who demands she kill him in anger for his spirit to pass into her, which will allow him to possess her body.
-However, Ben arrives and joins Rey.
-Palpatine absorbs their life energy to restore his full power and incapacitates Ben.
-He then attacks the Resistance fleet with Force lightning.
+Rey transmits her coordinates to the Resistance, allowing them to attack the Sith Eternal forces.
+She confronts Palpatine, who demands that she kill him out of anger, which will allow him to possess her body.
+Ren arrives and joins Rey; he has rejected the dark side and has once again become Ben Solo.
+Palpatine absorbs the life energy of both Rey and Ben, and casts Ren off a high ledge.
 Weakened, Rey hears the voices of past Jedi, who restore her strength.
-Palpatine attacks her with lightning, but Rey deflects it using Luke and Leia's lightsabers, killing him and herself.
-Ben uses the Force to revive Rey at the cost of his own life; Rey kisses Ben before he vanishes into the Force.
-Rey then returns to the Resistance base and reunites with her friends, celebrating their victory against Palpatine and the Sith Eternal.

-Sometime later, Rey visits Luke's abandoned childhood home on Tatooine and buries the Skywalker lightsabers, having built her own with a yellow blade out of her stick.
-A passerby asks Rey her name; after seeing the Force spirits of Luke and Leia, she responds, "Rey Skywalker".
+Palpatine assaults her with Force lightning, but Rey reflects it back at him using Luke and Leia's lightsabers.
+Palpatine's lightning kills him and Rey collapses, seemingly dead.
+Ben returns and uses the Force to revive Rey, but the effort drains him; Rey kisses him before he vanishes into the Force.
+After reuniting with her friends at the Resistance base, Rey travels to Tatooine and buries the Skywalker lightsabers near Luke's childhood home.
+As she inspects her new yellow lightsaber, a passerby asks for her name.
+Noticing the Force spirits of Luke and Leia nearby, she responds, "Rey Skywalker".

-Related works and merchandising

-The novelization of The Rise of Skywalker reveals that Rey's father was a nonidentical clone of Palpatine.
-The novel Star Wars: Resistance Reborn depicts Rey in the lead-up to the film, while an issue of the comic book series Star Wars Adventures will feature a story set after the events of the film featuring Rey, Finn, and Poe continuing to fight the remnants of the First Order.
+Untitled Rey film

+At Star Wars Celebration 2023, it was announced that Ridley will reprise the role of Rey in an upcoming film directed by Sharmeen Obaid-Chinoy.
+The film, which is rumored to be titled New Jedi Order, will take place fifteen years after the events of The Rise of Skywalker, and it will focus on Rey rebuilding the Jedi Order.
+The film's release date has not been announced.